lake-wg/psk/draft-ietf-lake-edhoc-psk.md

 ## Unified Approach and Recommendations

 For use cases where application data is transmitted, it can be sent together with message_3, maintaining efficiency.
-In applications such as EAP-EDHOC, where no application data is exchanged between Initiator and Responder, message_4 is mandatory.
+In applications such as EAP-EDHOC {{I-D.ietf-emu-eap-edhoc}}, where no application data is exchanged between Initiator and Responder, message_4 is mandatory.
 In such cases, EDHOC-PSK does not increase the total number of messages.
 Other implementations may replace message_4 with an OSCORE-protected message.
 In this case, the following requirement applies: The Initiator SHALL NOT persistently store PRK_out or derived application keys until successfully verifying message_4 or a message protected with an exported application key (e.g., an OSCORE message).
 This ensures that key material is stored only after its authenticity is confirmed, thereby strengthening privacy by preventing premature storage of potentially compromised keys.
 Finally, the order of authentication (i.e., whether the Initiator or the Responder authenticates first) is not relevant in EDHOC-PSK.
 While this ordering affects privacy properties in the asymmetric methods of {{RFC9528}}, it has no significant impact in EDHOC-PSK.

 # IANA Considerations